Protecting Your Children From Sexual Predators

 Debbie: We do believe that the majority of sex offenders were abused themselves as children.

 TOBI: How do you feel about the June 24th MBLD movement - Candles in windows.
 June 24th is the day all boy-lovers pronounce their love of children.
 If you see these "white" candles, notify your local police or call the FBI.
 Do not approach them yourself.
-MBLD - stands for Man-Boy Love, and here's the link for more info on ManBoy Love and the protest of their upcoming event.
+MBLD - stands for Man-Boy Love.

 TOBI: We also need to educate AGAINST placing your children's photos on personal web pages.